ZaraJadidi/zCss/README.md

 ### Styling Texts <br>

 color : change color of the text.
-Besides color names, a color value can also be set using hex and rgb values.Colors are displayed in combinations of red, green, and blue light (RGB).Hex values are written using the hashtag symbol (#), followed by six hex characters, which define the components:
+Besides color names, a color value can also be set using hex and rgb values.Colors are displayed in combinations of red, green, and blue light (RGB).Hex values are written using the hashtag symbol (#), followed by six hex characters, which define the components.<br>

+font-size : The font-size property is used to set the size of the text.It can take values using pixels (px).
+The em size unit is another way to set the size of the text.By default, 1em = 16px. <br>

+Font-family : You can change the font of the text using the font-family property.There are only a certain number of fonts that are generally available across all systems.
+These are called web safe fonts and include: Arial, Courier New, Georgia, Times New Roman, Trebuchet MS, Verdana.It's a common practice to define multiple fonts in the font-family property, so that if the first one is not available on for the user, the browser will try the next one like :<br>
+.intro {
+  font-family: Arial, "Helvetica Neue", Helvetica, sans-serif;
+}<br>

+If the browser does not support the font Arial, it tries the next font (Helvetica Neue, then Helvetica).
+If the browser doesn't have any of them, it will try the generic sans-serif.
+If the font name consists of multiple words, it has to be in quotes.<br>